 How could we not participate?
 Especially when we heard that they’d called it the Show You Care Solidarity Ride.

 Race Day (and the Cycle Tour We’ll Never Forget)

 The thing about Cape Town is that when her reputation is on the line she invariably pulls out all the stops.
 Sunday dawned bright, sunny and blue skied.
 Even the mountain looked as if someone had scrubbed it the night before.

 And to think we very nearly didn’t ride what has since been dubbed the Cycle Tour we’ll never forget.

 It was crazy busy out there, but not as mad as we were expecting either.
-The event was slickly organized, with bunches of cyclists herded into starting pens and sent off at regular intervals.
+The event was slickly organised, with bunches of cyclists herded into starting pens and sent off at regular intervals.

 We saw a couple of nasty crashes (I guess that’s to be expected), but when you consider the sheer volume of people on bicycles of every shape and make imaginable, the number of casualties was remarkably small.